Preface

 Now we can calculate, the m (slope):

-and also the b (intercept):
+And also the b (intercept):

-3: Solution Using Mean
+4: Solution Using Mean

-This is easy when you want to combine with tabular calculation of regression and correlation.
+This is easy when you want to combine, with tabular calculation of regression and correlation.

 Tabular Calculation